Confined 12 features artworks by Indigenous artists currently in or recently released from prisons in Victoria, Australia.

 Confined plays an important role in supporting Indigenous offenders and ex-offenders to tell their stories, connect with the community, develop arts networks and reintegrate back into society.

-Will you share this exhibition on Facebook so more people can join our efforts to help Torch artists create pathways away from prison?
+Finally, please consider sharing this exhibition on Facebook so more people can join our efforts to help Torch artists create pathways away from prison.